Fámjin

 Fámjin (Famien) is a village located on the western side of Suðuroy, the southernmost island in Faroe Islands.
-Fámjin is looking directly out to the North Atlantic Ocean.
+It looks directly out to the North Atlantic Ocean.

 Name

 Tradition says that Fámjin used to be called Vesturvik.
 One day two men from the village were out on the sea fishing from their boat.
 There they saw a French sailship just lying there waiting for wind.
 The two men invited two ladies into their boat to see a large halibut.
 When the ladies were on board the men quickly rowed towards their village with them.
 From the sail-ship they heard the Frenchmen shout "Femmes ...
 Femmes".
 After that day Vesturvik was called Fámjin.
 These things are said to have happened in the 16th century.

 Geography

 The village of Fámjin faces the ocean, although partly protected by a stone reef, which becomes visible at low tide.
 The village is surrounded by some of the highest mountains on Suðuroy.
 The highest mountain, Gluggarnir is located north of Fámjin.
 The mountains Borgarknappur and Borgin are south-east of the village.
 There are several inland lakes and waterfalls.
 One of the waterfalls is named Fossurin Mikli.
 Only one road leads to the village, it goes through Øravík.

 North of the village lies the “Kirkjuvatn” (Church Lake), one of the largest on the island.
 The old mountain path between Fámjin and Vágur was originally the main road between the two villages.
 There are cairns along the path.
 West of Fámjin by the end of the road is a gorge which is called Prestgjógv (The Priest's Gorge).

 Fámjin is 9 km west of Øravík, which is on the west coast. Øravík is located on the east coast, around 3 km south of Krambatangi ferry port.
 The distance from Fámjin to Tvøroyri is 16 km.
 The distance from Fámjin to Vágur is 29 km.